netpoetica/super-awesome-kanban/README.md

 ## Task (~ 1 hour)

+Fork or clone this repo as your starting point - you will need to submit the completed assignment via Github by sending us the URL to your fork or clone.

-Take a few minutes to navigate the application and the source code to familiarize yourself with it.
+Take a few minutes to navigate the application (see "Running the Application" above) and the source code to familiarize yourself with it.

+This is a React 16 application, but for convenience, we are not using webpack or any build tools.
+Instead, we just add Babel, React and React-DOM as dependencies in `index.html`.

+Most of the work you will need to do is in `components/app.js`, with some additional work to the CSS in `styles/main.css`.
+You will not need to modify any of the following files:

+- `index.html`
+- `scripts/seedDB.js`
+- `bin/serve.sh`

-Once you've got a solid grip on it, the Kanban Board application should be modified to meet the following criteria:
+Once you've got a solid grip on the codebase, the Kanban Board application should be modified to meet the following criteria:

 1. Each individual Card has a different status, one of `TODO`, `DOING`, and `DONE`, but currently all cards are rendered in the `TODO` column.
 Please ensure the cards are placed in the column accordin to their category.
 2. Add a new button component that can be rendered in the Card component to delete each individual card from the database.